Myles Garrett

-Myles Lorenz Garrett (born December 29, 1995) is an American professional football defensive end for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Texas A&M Aggies, receiving unanimous All-American honors in 2016.
-Selected first overall by the Browns in the 2017 NFL draft, Garrett is the team's all-time career sacks leader.
-Garrett was named Defensive Player of the Year in 2023, along with receiving six Pro Bowl and four first-team All-Pro selections.
+Myles Lorenz Garrett (born December 29, 1995) is an American professional football defensive end for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Texas A&M Aggies, earning the Bill Willis Trophy and first-team All-American honors after leading the Southeastern Conference in sacks in 2015.
+The following year, he was named a unanimous All-American.
+Garrett was selected first overall by the Cleveland Browns in the 2017 NFL draft.

+With the Browns, Garrett won NFL Defensive Player of the Year in 2023 and 2025, in addition to receiving seven Pro Bowl and five first-team All-Pro selections.
+Garrett is also the Browns' all-time sacks leader.
+Following nine seasons in Cleveland, he was traded to the Rams in 2026.
+He holds the NFL single-season sack record at 23, which he set in 2025.

 Early life

 Garrett attended Martin High School in Arlington, Texas, where he was a letterman in football, basketball, and track.
 In football, he had 19.5 sacks as a senior and was the 2013 recipient of the Landry Award, given to the top high school player in the Dallas-Fort Worth metroplex.
 Garrett was rated as a five-star recruit by the Rivals.com recruiting network and was ranked as the second best overall player in his class.
 He committed to play college football at Texas A&M University in October 2013.
-In track & field, he was a state qualifier in the throwing events, with top throws of 16.01 meters in the shot put and 50.84 meters in the discus throw.
+In track and field, he was a state qualifier in the throwing events, with top throws of 16.01 meters in the shot put and 50.84 meters in the discus throw.